Pepich/Remote-Console/README.md

 -rmc.tokencomplexity=3        // 1 = upppercase only, 2 = upper and lowercase, 3 = alphanumeric, 4 = alphanumeric and special chars.
 -rmc.suffix="§7[C]"           // The suffix to append to displaynames for chat and commands.
 Will only apply if the player is not online.
 -rmc.prefix=""                // Same as suffix, just as a prefix.

-// PERMISSIONS - please note that the base permission is not granted by any wildcard but must be specifically specified.
-This is for security reasons.
 -rmc.perm="rmc"                        // Required permission to do anything - NOT GRANTED BY WILDCARDS!
 -rmc.perm.connect="rmc.connect"        // Node to connect to the server -rmc.perm.auth="rmc.auth"              // Node to log in - please note that people with the connect permission can still receive broadcasts that don't require a login